When Should I Replace Grout In My Floor?

-If you’ve replaced your grout and the cracks have returned, this could be a sign of a much bigger problem: a problem with your subfloor.
+If you’ve replaced your grout and the cracks have returned, this could be a sign of a much bigger problem: a problem with your subfloor or tile adhesive.
 Tiles can lose their grip with the subfloor and start to shift, resulting in cracked grout.
 At this point, it’s time to call a professional and look into having your subfloor inspected.

 Mold & Mildew